NEW YORK — Exxon Mobil’s shareholders have voted to replace at least two of the company’s 12 board members with directors who are seen as better suited to fight climate change, bolster Exxon’s finances and guide it through a transition to cleaner energy. - News Break

 NEW YORK — Exxon Mobil’s shareholders have voted to replace at least two of the company’s 12 board members with directors who are seen as better suited to fight climate change, bolster Exxon’s finances and guide it through a transition to cleaner energy.

 The results, which Exxon called preliminary, were announced by the company after its annual shareholder meeting Wednesday.
-Exxon said that because the complexities of the voting process, inspectors might not be able to certify final voting results for “some period of time.”
-It was unclear whether one additional board member was also unseated in the shareholder vote.www.dailyjournal.net
+The company said that because the complexities of the voting process, inspectors might not be able to certify final voting results for “some period of time.”
+It was unclear whether one additional board member was also unseated in the shareholder vote.www.bcdemocrat.com